vlang/v/vlib/toml/README.md

 can use the `.default_to(...)` function to provide a default value.

-For cases where a default value might not be appropiate or to check if a value exists you can use `doc.value_opt('query')!` instead.
+For cases where a default value might not be appropriate or to check if a value exists you can use `doc.value_opt('query')!` instead.